MonetDBSolutions/monetdb-url-spec/tests.md

 At the start of each block the parameters are reset to their default values.

-The EXPECT clause can verify all parameters listen in the Parameters section of the spec, all 'virtual parameters' and also the special case 'valid' which is a boolean indicating whether all validity rules in section 'Interpreting the parameters' hold.
+The EXPECT clause can verify all parameters listen in the Parameters section of the spec, all 'virtual parameters' and also the special case `valid` which is a boolean indicating whether all validity rules in section 'Interpreting the parameters' hold.

 Note: an `EXPECT` of the virtual parameters implies `EXPECT valid=true`, as do `PARSE` and `REJECT`.
 In the case of `PARSE`, `valid` must be true.
-In the case of `REJECT`, if the URL is syntactically correct but `valid=false`, this is considered a succesful rejection of the URL.
+In the case of `REJECT`, if the URL is syntactically correct but `valid` is false, this is considered a succesful rejection of the URL.

 TODO before 1.0 does the above explanation make sense?